Alobaali12/Dexory_Ali_Mohamed_Solutions_T1/README.md

-# LiDAR Height Filter ROS2 Project
+# LiDAR Height Filter ROS2 Project (Please ensure the lidar file is added to the directory !!!)
-<span style="color:red">PLEASE ENSURE THE LIDAR FILE IS ADDED TO THE DIRECTORY</span>

 ## Author: Ali Mohamed